Want to know how to stop cold calls? Take a look at some of these free and paid options available to you.Fed up with cold calls?

 We all know nuisance calls make us angry.
-I suffer that anger every time I call my parents to ask for money.
+I am at the wrong end of that anger every time I call my parents to ask for money.
 Seriously though, I found the number of spam calls I received increasing drastically.
 NO – I do not want £3000 cashback on recycling my windows.
 NO – I do not want my oven professionally cleaned and a PPI check at the same time.
 And NO – I have not got a virus on my computer and the only way to clear it is by handing control of my machine over to a man named Clive who has a thick Indian accent.

 BT has the imaginatively named BT Call Protect for all their customers.
 And how much does it cost?
 Nothing!
 All you need to do is sign into your account to register using your postcode and phone number.
 Within about 30 minutes, you should get a confirmation email telling you that you are registered.